Post-OCR Paragraph Recognition by Graph Convolutional Networks: Experiments

 The PubLayNet dataset has five types of layout elements: text, title, list, figure and table.
 For our task, we take text and title bounding boxes as paragraph ground truth, and set all other types as ``don't-care'' for both training and testing.

 Table \ref{tab:3} shows that F-RCNN-Q matches the mAP scores in \cite{DBLP:conf/icdar/ZhongTJ19}.
 The GCN models are worse in this metric because there is only one point in the precision-recall curve, and the OCR engine is not trained to produce bounding boxes that match the ground truth.
 In the bottom row of Table \ref{tab:3}, ``OCR + Ground Truth'' is computed by clustering OCR words into paragraphs based on ground truth boxes, which is the upper bound for all post-OCR methods.
 For mAP scores, even the upper bound is lower than the scores of image based models.
-However, if we measure by F1$_{var}$ scores defined in subsection \ref{sec:metrics}, OCR + GCNs can match image based models with a slight advantage.
+However, if we measure by F1$_{var}$ scores defined above, OCR + GCNs can match image based models with a slight advantage.
+Fig. \ref{fig:11} shows some GCN produced examples.

 The high F1$_{var}$ score on ``OCR + Ground Truth'' also shows that the OCR engine we use has a very high recall on text detection.
-The reason it is lower than 1 is mostly from ground truth variations -- a small fraction of single-line paragraphs have IoU lower than 0.5.
+The only reason it is lower than one is from ground truth variations -- a small fraction of single-line paragraphs have IoU lower than 0.5.

-Fig. \ref{fig:11} shows some GCN produced examples where all the paragraphs are correctly identified.
-Errors made by the GCN models (or the OCR engine) are shown in Fig. \ref{fig:12} with four examples:

-{\alph{enumi}. } \begin{enumerate}[leftmargin=0.22in] \item Under splitting -- the top line (marked red) should have been split into two.
-This usually causes large IoU drop and cannot be recovered by line clustering. \item Over splitting. \item Clustering errors among text lines, and also on a math equation together with detection errors. \item A table annotation is clustered with a table cell across a boundary line, because our models do not take image features and ignore non-text lines. \end{enumerate}